vijai-veerapandian/hello-world-nodejs/README.md

 ## Integrate SonarQube into the Jenkins Pipeline

-well, use this Github to quickly setup sonarqube docker-compose up and running on our Environment. https://github.com/vijai-veerapandian/sonarqube-setup
+well, use this Github to quickly setup sonarqube docker-compose up and running in the Environment. https://github.com/vijai-veerapandian/sonarqube-setup

 then, Install sonarqube plugin inside Jenkins master.